NetLogo/Language-Library/README.md

 An extension using this library has three parts:
 1. The extension itself, which registers primitives that call into this library
 2. The library which forwards target language commands and encoded NetLogo data structures to the target language server
 3. A tcp server on localhost written in the target language which listens for messages from the library and `eval`'s them and gives results back to the library.

 ## Examples:
-The [CCL official Javascript extension](BROKEN-LINK TODO: FILL IN ONCE THE JS LIBRARY IS PUBLISHED) is written with this library and should be used as a template.
+The [CCL official NodeJS JavaScript extension](https://github.com/NetLogo/NodeJS-Extension) is written with this library and should be used as a template.

-The [CCL official Python extension](BROKEN-LINK TODO: FILL IN ONCE THE PYTHON LIBRARY IS PUBLISHED) is also written with this library, but has more surrounding code in order to maintain backwards compatibility.
+The [CCL official Python extension](https://github.com/NetLogo/Python-Extension) is also written with this library, but has more surrounding code in order to maintain backwards compatibility.

+The [CCL SimpleR extension](https://github.com/NetLogo/SimpleR-Extension) for interoperating with the R language and platform is also written with this library.
+It serves as a good example as to how this library can simplify the creation of these sorts of extensions when compared to the [old R extension](https://NetLogo/R-Extension).

 ## How to write the extension code: